 Spending time in Iceland

 We fly back to the US in two weeks time, and this time, we’ll be spending two days in Iceland.
 When we booked our flights with IcelandAir, one of the options was a stopover in Iceland at no extra cost, and I figured this would be a great way to see a new country (plus who wants to have a layover in a country and not actually get to experience it?!)
-We’ve got a little less than 48 hours in Reykjavik, and we’ve got some amazing things planned, including a whale watching trip, and a trip to the to see the Hallgrimskirkja Church (you can now read more about what we did with our time in Iceland in this post here!)
+We’ve got a little less than 48 hours in Reykjavik, and we’ve got some amazing things planned, including a whale watching trip, and a trip to the to see the Hallgrimskirkja Church (you can now read more about our 24 hours in Reykjavik with kids in this post here!)

 So what did we think of this new way for us to cross the Atlantic?
 We loved it!
 This will probably be my go-to when we look at booking trips between the US and the UK, and if we find that we love Iceland (and I can’t imagine that we won’t!) we’ll stop over there again in the future.